Victorian Liberal Party: Kennett government

 The Liberal and National Coalition held government from 1992 to 1999 under Kennett's leadership.
 The Kennett government privatised many government services, including closing down over three hundred schools.
-The Liberals and Nationals fought as a Coalition in the 1996, which the Liberals won majority in its own right again, and 1999, which the Coalition was defeated.
+The Liberals and Nationals fought as a Coalition in the 1996, after which the Liberals won majority in its own right again, and again 1999, after which the Coalition was defeated.

 Opposition (1999–2010)

 McNamara's successor as Nationals leader, Peter Ryan, ended the Coalition agreement.
 Since then, Liberals and Nationals had a strained relationship.
 Ryan uttered several sharp criticisms of the Liberals' most prominent figures, particularly their no-tolls policy on the Melbourne Eastlink freeway and on former leader Robert Doyle's remarks that the Liberals were twenty seats from government, a statement that assumed that the Nationals would support a Liberal government.
 Relations soured further at the beginning of 2006 when Victorian Senator Julian McGauran defected from the Nationals to the Liberals.

 The Liberal Party was the sole opposition party in Victoria until 2008, when Liberals under Ted Baillieu formed a new Coalition agreement with the Nationals.